Updated Jan 12, 2023

 Local or shorter moves will cost around $175 and up per day, with mileage fees tacked on after that.
 A $100 fee will be charged to your credit card for canceling within 48 hours of your moving date.

 State Availability: 49 states, including Hawaii.
 Penske is currently unavailable in Alaska.

 U-Haul occupies a rare seat in the moving industry.
 Much like PODS has in the moving container side of the business, U-Haul has become synonymous with moving truck rentals.
 Since 1945, it has served DIY moving needs for customers across the United States and Canada.
-It offers a full array of packing supplies and self-storage options across most locations.
+It offers various packing supplies and self-storage options across most locations.

-U-Haul’s rates are a bit higher than some of its competitors, but the range of DIY moving services it offers is nearly unmatched.
+U-Haul’s rates are a bit higher than some of its competitors, but its range of DIY moving services is nearly unmatched.
 This includes a range of truck sizes, tow dollies, and other moving equipment.
 They provide some of the best moving boxes in the business at all locations, which will protect your goods as well as any other brand can.